sergiofgonzalez/nodejs-in-action/chapter19-aws/04-programming-infra/README.md

 ### Intro

-AWS provides an API that control every part of AWS over HTTP.
-As this options requires a lot of repititive work, ant it is very low-level, AWS offers several tools on top of the HTTP API to facilitate the job of interacting with AWS programmatically:
+AWS provides an API that controls every part of AWS over HTTP.
+As this option requires a lot of repititive work, ant it is very low-level, AWS offers several tools on top of the HTTP API to facilitate the job of interacting with AWS programmatically:

 + Command-line interface (CLI) &mdash; that allows you to interact with AWS from your terminal and shell scripts.